 AZGFD Heritage K-12 Small Grant Program

-New!
+Now open!
 The Arizona Game and Fish Department is pleased to announce a grant designed specifically for Arizona educators.
 The goal of this program is to provide financial resources (up to $2000) to Arizona teachers to help implement quality wildlife education in their classrooms.

 Any education professional who is currently operating within the state of Arizona is eligible to apply.
 This includes government and non-profit employees who are responsible for educating Arizona’s students.
 However, preference will be given to current K-12 district and charter school teachers.